-63. New Clause 120 establishes the procedure to be followed when an identification by confrontation is to be conducted.
+- 65. Clause 120 sets out the procedure to be followed when an identification by confrontation is to be conducted.
 If a suspect in police custody refuses to consent to any other identification procedure then an identification by confrontation may be used.
-A detailed record of the suspect's refusal must be made by the identification officer in

-- approved form.
-The identification officer must provide a copy of said form to the suspect who is required to sign confirming receipt. - 64.
-In instances where an identification by confrontation is to be utilised, the suspect must be informed by the identification officer that due to his refusal to consent to any identification procedure he must be confronted by each eye-witness to the matter for which he was arrested and he must also be cautioned by the identification officer that he is not required to say anything unless it is voluntary and anything which he says would be reduced into writing or recorded and tendered into evidence. - 65.
-Such procedure must be conducted in a police station or other building under the control or regularly used by the police in the normal course of their duties.
+A detailed record of the suspect's refusal must be made by the identification officer in the approved form.
+The identification officer must provide a copy of said form to the suspect who is required to sign confirming receipt. - 66.
+In instances where an identification by confrontation is to be utilised, the suspect must be informed by the identification officer that due to his refusal to consent to any identification procedure he must be confronted by each eye-witness and he must also be cautioned by the identification officer that he is not required to say anything unless it is voluntary and anything which he says may be reduced into writing and tendered into evidence. - 67.
+Such procedure must be conducted in a police station or other building under the control of the police in the normal course of their duties.
 It can be done in either a normal room or in one equipped with a screen which would allow the witness to view the suspect without being seen.
-If the room is equipped with a screen then the representative of the suspect or a Justice of the Peace must be present on the side of the screen which the witness is utilising to make the identification.
+This identification procedure must be recorded by the identification officer by video recording.